 Read more about the OBC Reservation Eligibility.

 The Central Government of India recently introduced EWS Reservation.
-10% quota is provided for the Economically Weaker Sections (EWS) among General Category candidates in government jobs and educational institutions.
+A 10% quota is provided for the Economically Weaker Sections (EWS) among General Category candidates in government jobs and educational institutions.
 This is done by adding clauses for the same in the Indian Constitution (103rd Constitution Amendment Act, 2019).